 10. What is the difference between AFROTC and enlisting in the Air Force?

-AFROTC is one of the three commissioning sources for the USAF.
-Upon completion of a bachelor's degree and AFROTC you will be commissioned as an officer, followed by specific training in a career field.
+AFROTC is one of the three commissioning sources for the Air Force.
+Upon completion of a bachelor's degree and AFROTC, you will be commissioned as an officer, followed by specific training in a career field.
 Officers are trained to be the leaders and supervisors of enlisted personnel.
 Rank, pay, and career opportunities for officers are commensurate with their elevated level of responsibility.
 Enlisting in the Air Force is done through the local recruiter followed by basic training and prospective technical training.
 This avenue does not require a college degree.

 Most careers require an active duty service commitment of four years with the exception of flying and medical careers.
 Following the active duty service commitment, four years of inactive reserve is required.